Connect with us

 With any new technology there is always a risk of misuse, but these concerns are usually accompanied by hope that as people gain access to better tools, their lives will improve.
 That theory is exactly what Kentaro Toyama, a professor of community information at the University of Michigan, has studied for nearly two decades.

-“What I ultimately discovered was that it is quite possible to get research results that were positive, where some kind of technology would enhance a situation in a or school, or in a clinic,” explains Toyama.
+“What I ultimately discovered was that it is quite possible to get research results that were positive, where some kind of technology would enhance a situation in a government or school, or in a clinic,” explains Toyama.
 “But it was nearly impossible to take that technological idea and then have it have impact at wider scales.”

 Ultimately, Toyama came to believe that “technology amplifies underlying human forces.
 And in our current world, those human forces are aligned in a way that the rich get richer and inequality keeps growing.”
-But he was open to the idea that if AI could be inserted into a system that was to improve equality, then it would be an excellent tool for that.
+But he was open to the idea that if AI could be inserted into a system that was trying to improve equality, then it would be an excellent tool for that.

 Technologies can change social and economic systems when access increases, according to Thierry Rayna, an economist who studies innovation and entrepreneurship.
 He has studied how widespread access to digital music, 3D printing, block chain and other technologies fundamentally change the relationship between producers and consumers.
-In each of these cases, “increasingly people have become prosumers, meaning they are actively involved in the production .”
+In each of these cases, “increasingly people have become prosumers, meaning they are actively involved in the production process.”
 Rayna predicts the same will be true with generative AI.

 Rayna says that “In a situation where everybody’s producing stuff and people are consuming from other people, the main issue is that choice becomes absolutely overwhelming.”
 Once an economic system reaches this point, according to Rayna, platforms and influences become the wielders of power.
 But Rayna thinks that once people can not only use AI algorithms, but train their own, “It will probably be the first time in a long time that the platforms will actually be in danger.”